yrtemmys/TOME-rpg/README.md

 TOME is a more distinct name than "Spellbook", isn't it..

-Head to TOME-core.txt to see the rules.
+Head to core/ to see the rules.
+(TOME-core.txt is outdated) content/ holds the individual spell schools. character/ will have character sheets and stuff, currently has two example characters